TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedreplicametadatainvalid.md

 # Error CBPSourceSnapshotFailedReplicaMetadataInvalid

 <!--issueDescription-->
-We have identified that your backup operation failed because the source volume snapshot failed because metadata on replica is invalid.
+We have identified that your backup operation failed because the source volume snapshot metadata on replica is invalid.
 <!--/issueDescription-->

 ## **Recommended Document**